romilly/logseq-migration/README.md

 The code is [idempotent](https://en.wikipedia.org/wiki/Idempotence).
 In other words, if you run it two or more times, nothing _should_ change after the first run.

-Let me know how you get on, and please raise an issue if there are problems or you want to suggest new features.
+Let me know how you get on, and please raise an issue if there are problems, or you want to suggest new features.

 There's a [roadmap](ROADMAP.md) and a [project journal](plan/journal.md).
 If you're interested in contributing, get in touch.